INFO PAGE

 Question: The Assessed value shown on my NAV does not appear to take into consideration my recent purchase price or the added value of my new construction, what do I do?

-Answer: Please pay your property tax bill as issued by the Office of the Treasurer & Tax Collector.
-When our office processes your sale or new construction, we will issue notices of supplemental assessment, which will notify you of the difference between the adjusted value (Proposition 13 value) and your purchase price or the market value of your new construction.
-You will then receive a supplemental tax bill from the Office of the Treasurer & Tax Collector to cover that difference in value, or a refund if your new taxable value turns out to be less than the annual assessed value.
+After we have processed your case and have made changes to our records, including updating the assessment, we will issue you a Notice of Supplemental and/or Escape Assessment.
+This letter will notify you of the difference between the prior value and the market value at the time of purchase or market value of your new construction.
+You will then receive a corresponding tax bill from the Office of the Treasurer & Tax Collector (a separate office) to cover that difference in value.

 Question: How is property tax determined from the assessed value?